February 28, 2015–Reuters

 The second team, lead by Dr. Richard Cash, a professor from GHP, mapped and documented the various kinds of toilets being used at the Kumbh, as well as the provisions that were made by public health officials for potable drinking water.
 While the number of toilets was insufficient during large bathing days, the team was impressed by the implementation of this infrastructure.
 The lessons learned from the building of these systems on a mass scale in a short amount of time are huge for the developing world.

-The Harvard project, “Mapping India’s Kumbh Mela,” is coordinated by the South Asia Institute at Harvard University (SAI) and the Harvard Global Health Institute (HGHI), and includes project faculty from the Graduate School of Design (GSD), the Faculty of Arts and Sciences (FAS), Harvard Business School (HBS), Harvard Divinity School (HDS), and Harvard School of Public Health (HSPH).
+The Harvard project, “Mapping India’s Kumbh Mela,” is coordinated by the South Asia Institute at Harvard University (SAI) and the Harvard Global Health Institute (HGHI), and includes project faculty from the Graduate School of Design (GSD), the Faculty of Arts and Sciences (FAS), Harvard Business School (HBS), Harvard Divinity School (HDS), and T.H.
+Chan School of Public Health.

 Excerpted from “Mapping the Kumbh Mela: Report from the Harvard University Team Studying the Kumbh Mela” January 31, 2013 and “Mapping India’s Kumbh Mela an article from the South Asia Institute.